happo/happo/README.md

 An open source library for integrating with [happo.io](https://happo.io) - a visual and accessibility regression testing platform that helps you catch unintended changes in your applications.

-## ⚠️ Active Development

-This library is currently under active development.
-Features and APIs may change between releases.
-Follow this repository to get notified about new releases and updates.

 ## 📚 Documentation

 For comprehensive documentation, visit [docs.happo.io](https://docs.happo.io).